prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: Before

- - First, create the batch root ZIO
+- First, the root ZIO for the batch is generated

 ---